 Select the Right Doctor and Ask the Right Questions

-You may love your general physician, but other types of doctors may be better qualified to deal with your menopause symptoms.
+You may love your general physician, but other types of healthcare providers may be better qualified to deal with your menopause symptoms.
 Instead of your GP, consider speaking with a specialist, such as a gynecologist or psychiatrist, if you want advice from someone with a specific area of expertise, or if you think it would help you feel more comfortable about what you’re sharing.
 No matter which health care provider you choose to consult with, it's important that you feel they will listen to you and be supportive.

 Consider All the Solutions for Menopause Symptoms

-Physicians agree that there is not a one-size-fits-all solution to menopause symptoms, so it’s important to speak to your doctor about the symptoms you are experiencing, and when you are experiencing them.
+Physicians agree that there is not a one-size-fits-all solution to menopause symptoms, so it’s important to speak to your healthcare provider about the symptoms you are experiencing, and when you are experiencing them.
 The North American Menopause Society, Office on Women’s Health, and National Institute on Aging collectively suggest a variety of treatment options for menopause symptoms, including the below.
 It’s also important to discuss the addition of any new treatment options or natural remedies with your healthcare provider first:

 - Lifestyle changes – regular exercise; a balanced diet rich in vegetables, fruits, lean protein and reduced sodium and sugar; reduced caffeine and alcohol consumption; no smoking; eight hours of sleep; and stress reduction